Fuzzy-Stochastic Partial Differential Equations: Introduction

-In the present work we consider the hybrid fuzzy-probability approach to UQ, and introduce and study PDEs with fuzzy-stochastic parameters.
-Such hybrid PDEs will serve as the underlying mathematical models for physical systems subject to hybrid random and non-random uncertainties.
-Compared to purely stochastic PDEs and purely fuzzy PDEs, which may treat either only random and only non-random uncertainty in physical systems, respectively, fuzzy-stochastic PDEs offer powerful tools and models for accurate description and propagation of hybrid uncertainties.
-We use the level-set representation of fuzzy functions and define the solution to a fuzzy-stochastic PDE problem through a corresponding parametric problem, and further develop theoretical results on the existence, uniqueness, and regularity of the solution.
-We then present a numerical approach for computing fuzzy-stochastic quantities, such as fuzzy failure probabilities and fuzzy probability distributions.
+In this paper we consider the fuzzy probabilistic approach to UQ and introduce and study PDEs with fuzzy-stochastic parameters, coined {\it fuzzy-stochastic PDEs}.
+Such hybrid PDEs will serve as the underlying mathematical models for physical systems subject to hybrid uncertainties.
+Compared to purely stochastic PDEs (see e.g. \cite{BNT:07,Motamed_etal:13,Motamed_etal:15}) and purely fuzzy PDEs (see e.g. \cite{FPDE:99,Corveleyn_Rosseel_Vanderwalle:13,FPDE:13}), fuzzy-stochastic PDEs offer powerful tools and models for accurate description and propagation of hybrid uncertainties.
+We use the level-set representation of fuzzy functions and define the solution to a fuzzy-stochastic PDE problem through a corresponding parametric problem.
+We further present theoretical results on the existence, uniqueness, and regularity of the solution.
+We develop a numerical approach for computing fuzzy-stochastic quantities of interest (QoIs), such as fuzzy failure probabilities and fuzzy probability distributions, related to the solution of fuzzy-stochastic PDEs.
 Considering the notion of full interaction between fuzzy variables and incorporating it in the proposed numerical approach, we avoid overestimating the lower and upper bounds of output intervals, a problem known as dependency phenomenon \cite{Interval:09} that may occur in interval arithmetic and fuzzy computations.
 We present two numerical examples.
-In the first example, we will compute and visualize various types of fuzzy-stochastic quantities of interest (QoIs) being functionals of the PDE solution.
+In the first example, we will compute and visualize various types of fuzzy-stochastic QoIs being functionals of the PDE solution.
 In the second example, we will demonstrate the importance and applicability of fuzzy-stochastic PDEs for an engineering problem in materials science: the response of fiber-reinforced polymers to external forces.

-The main contributions of this paper include: 1) introducing fuzzy-stochastic PDEs and defining their solution; 2) presenting rigorous well-posedness and regularity analysis of such PDEs; and 3) developing a numerical algorithm for computing fuzzy-stochastic quantities, taking into account the full interaction between fuzzy variables.
-The development of more efficient numerical methods for solving fuzzy-stochastic PDEs and more sophisticated numerical experiments are the subjects of our current work and will be presented elsewhere.
+The main contributions of this work include: 1) introducing fuzzy-stochastic PDEs and defining their solution; 2) presenting well-posedness and regularity analysis of such hybrid PDEs; and 3) developing a numerical algorithm for computing fuzzy-stochastic QoIs, taking into account the full interaction between fuzzy variables.